 The Seattle Housing Authority (SHA) provides subsidized rental housing and rental assistance to people in Seattle with low incomes.
-In addition to providing highquality housing, SHA offers tenants an array of programs to help them increase self-sufficiency and lead healthy, productive lives.
+In addition to providing high-quality housing, SHA offers tenants an array of programs to help them increase living environments that foster stability and self-sufficiency for people with low incomes.